Renewable Energy in Ohio [2024 Guide]

 Moreover, by harnessing renewable energy sources, Ohio can achieve a greater degree of energy independence.
 Fossil fuel prices are notoriously volatile, fluctuating based on international relations, political instabilities, and market dynamics.
 Renewable energy sources like solar and wind are inexhaustible, offering a buffer against such price volatility and helping Ohio stabilize its energy costs.

-In a nutshell, the benefits of renewable energy in Ohio extend far beyond environmental protection.
+In a nutshell, the benefits of renewable energy and energy choice in Ohio extend far beyond environmental protection.
 By investing in renewables, the state can not only combat climate change but also drive economic growth and ensure long-term energy price stability.

 Ohio Energy Mix: How Much is Renewable?